ClickHouse/ClickHouse/docs/en/query_language/misc.md

 OPTIMIZE TABLE [db.]name [ON CLUSTER cluster] [PARTITION partition] [FINAL]
 ```

-Supported only by `MergeTree` family of table engines, in which this query initializes a non-scheduled merge of data parts.
+This query tries to initialize an unscheduled merge of data parts for tables with a table engine of [MergeTree](../operations/table_engines/mergetree.md) family.
+Other kinds of table engines are not supported.

 When used with [MergeTree](../operations/table_engines/mergetree.md) family of table engines `OPTIMIZE` forces data parts merges.
 ClickHouse tries to find data parts for merging and then merge them.
 If there is nothing to merge, ClickHouse does nothing.